Announcements

 • This way, your colleagues and I can easily provide feedback on your presentations (e.g., "On slide 7, you had a typo in the 2nd bullet...")

-A draft of your project's six-sentence abstract and introduction, as well as an outline of your data section, is due on Thursday 2/8 at the beginning of your biweekly meeting.
+A draft of (1) your introduction section and (2) an outline of your data section is due on Thursday 2/6 at the beginning of your biweekly meeting.

-• One member of each team should email me their draft and outline as a PDF file.
+• One member of each team should email me their document as a PDF file.

-A draft of (1) your project's six-sentence abstract and (2) an outline of your introduction section is due on Thursday 1/25 at the beginning of your biweekly meeting.
+A draft outline of your introduction section is due on Thursday 1/23 at the beginning of your biweekly meeting.

-• One member of each team should email me their draft abstract and introduction outline as a PDF file.
+• One member of each team should email me their draft outline as a PDF file.

 • In Google Docs: File → Download → PDF Document (.pdf)